Donate

 After graduating from high school, Kalina attended Dartmouth College, in part, because of its original commitment to educate Native Americans.
 “What drew me to Dartmouth was the strong sense of community and service,” Kalina explains.

-After graduating from Dartmouth with a double major in Native American and Indigenous Studies and Anthropology modified with Linguistics, Kalina landed a highly competitive spot as a Presidential Fellow.
+After graduating from Dartmouth with a double major in Native American and Indigenous Studies, and Anthropology modified with Linguistics, Kalina landed a highly competitive spot as a Presidential Fellow.
 First, she worked for the president of Dartmouth, who was later named the president of the World Bank.
 In her second role, Kalina helped establish Dartmouth’s partnership with the Indian Health Service, an agency within the Department of Health and Human Services responsible for providing direct and medical health care to American Indians and Alaskan Natives.

 Kalina always had an interest in business, but she did not know if she wanted to make it her career.
 It was not until she attended a summer program at Dartmouth’s Tuck School of Business and then spent three years at Cargill in Minneapolis, that she realized that her passion for people, language, and food could be her career.
 She studied at the University of Michigan’s Ross School of Business for her MBA, focusing on marketing and strategy.